×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Quebec City, there are a few options: searching rental websites, checking local newspapers and classifieds, asking family and friends, or looking into temporary accommodation or subletting while you find something more permanent.
 You can also look into the Quebec government's website, which can provide information on housing, subsidies and other programs that are available in the area.
 Additionally, real estate agents, rental agencies, and apartment buildings can be useful when searching for a new home.
-Whichever method you choose, make sure to schedule viewings as soon as possible as it is a competitive market to find a place to live," remarked one expat in Quebec City, Canada.
+Whichever method you choose, make sure to schedule viewings as soon as possible as it is a competitive market to find a place to live," said one expat in Quebec City.

 AGS Worldwide Movers